Engineering Leadership

 2.4 The week before an audit

 PCI DSS prep, security review, compliance audit — these need someone who can read code and talk to auditors.
 Often that someone has to be you.
-The 30% of code time is the reason you still can.
+Keeping your hands in code week after week is the reason you still can.

 2.5 Production incidents